jkjustjoshing/blog/src/pages/blog/2019-06-24-many-on-the-genny.md

 [pruny_foot]: ./many_on_the_genny_2019/pruny_foot.jpg "This is what 10 hours of mud will do to a foot"
 [muddy_legs]: ./many_on_the_genny_2019/muddy_legs.jpg "It was a bit muddy out there"

+![Photo of me taken by Goat Face Media in the woods at mile 22, smiling trying to hide the fact there is food in my mouth][goat_factory]

 Many on the Genny is a race I've thought about doing for a few years.
 This was the third year of the event, and I finally got up the nerve to try it.
 40 miles, most of which on Letchworth State Park trails, is very intimidating.
 Sure, I've run the Battle at Bristol Mountain 50k 3 times, but Many on the Genny is 10 more miles than that.
 Now that I've done both events I would say they're actually a pretty similar level of difficulty, since Many on the Genny is 10 miles longer but only has about 40% of the elevation change.